“Follow your bliss.” Joseph Campbell, author

 If there are no overlaps that point directly to a new job or career, this is your chance to be creative and possibly entrepreneurial.
 Where can you identify or anticipate a need or a problem in the areas where your passion lies that will require your skills and abilities to fill or solve?
-Mike Rowe, host of the TV show “Dirty Jobs,” had a passion for trades work but lacked the skills to succeed at it.
-He did have a talent for performing, and brought that talent and his passion together to create a successful TV show and a nonprofit organization that encourages young people to train in the trades.
+Mike Rowe has a talent for performing, and brought that talent and his passion for the work of tradespeople together to create a successful TV show and a nonprofit organization that encourages young people to train in the trades.

 Crafting a satisfying career requires balancing passion, practicality, and capability.